 We typically issue warrants to purchase shares of our common stock to investors as part of a financing transaction or in connection with services rendered by placement agents and consultants.
-Our outstanding warrants expire on varying dates through July 2020.
+Our outstanding warrants expire in July 2020.
 A summary of warrant activity is as follows: